 Business property taxes can also apply when you purchase commercial premises - either freehold or with a lease.
 This takes the form of stamp duty land tax (SDLT).

 The amount of this commercial property tax depends on the value of the transaction price.
-No stamp duty is payable on purchases costing less than £150,000.
+No stamp duty is payable on purchases costing less than £150,000 (or £250,000 for residential property).
 Amounts paid over the initial stamp duty-free band are calculated on the amount of purchase price or net present values of the lease falling within each tax band.
-An additional 1% may apply to the total value of the rent payable over the life of a lease.

 Commercial property taxes - Annual Tax on Enveloped Dwellings

 The Annual Tax on Enveloped Dwellings (ATED) applies to some residential properties (dwellings).
 Most residential properties are owned by individuals and so are not subject to ATED.
 However, some residential properties are owned completely or partly by corporate bodies and are said to be 'enveloped' because ownership of the property is held within the company.

 - the enveloped property was valued in excess of £500,000 on 1 April 2017 or when it was acquired

 - the property is in the UK

 - the property is owned wholly or partly by a company

 If the property meets all three criteria, you will need to complete a tax return and pay ATED.
 The amount of ATED payable depends on the value of the property.